JacopoBandoni/bio-search/README.md

 > flask run

-Then head over to the react client and execute
+Then head over to the react client (https://github.com/Pier297/BioSearch) and execute:

 > npm start